 Therefore, the purpose of Hostile Environmental Awareness Training or HEAT is to create awareness of how to respond to scenarios you are likely to encounter while working in a hostile or hazardous environment.
 HEAT has a large 2-day “field component,” where participants have the opportunity to practice live what was taught during the theoretical part of the training.

 Each course is interactive and requires a participatory approach.
 We combine theory with group work, audio-visual methods, exercises, and simulations.
-This happens over a two half-day online theoretical training and two full-day practical training.
-In order to receive your HEAT certification, both components of the training must be completed within a six month period.*
+This happens over a one -day theoretical training followed by two full days of practical training.

-First Aid (Stop the Bleeding) – Contextual and Cultural Awareness – Conflict and Terrorism – Civil Unrest – Residence Safety: Burglary, Fire, Armed Attack – Driving & Transport Safety: Driving in Hazardous Environments, Checkpoints, Ambush, Road Travel Planning, Movement Procedures – Dealing with Armed State and Non-State Actors – Travel & Personal Planning – Abduction & Coping with Capture – Communication and Negotiation – Communication Skills – Mines & Explosives (UXO) – Sexual Assault – Stress Management
+First Aid (Stop the Bleeding) – Contextual and Cultural Awareness – Conflict and Terrorism – Civil Unrest – International Humanitarian Law and the humanitarian principles – Residence Safety: Burglary, Fire, Armed Attack – Driving & Transport Safety: Driving in Hazardous Environments, Checkpoints, Ambush, Road Travel Planning, Movement Procedures – Dealing with Armed State and Non-State Actors – Travel & Personal Planning – Abduction & Coping with Capture – Communication and Negotiation – Communication Skills – Mines & Explosives (UXO) – Sexual Assault – Stress Management

 After HEAT, the participants will have: